instana/robot-shop/CF/README.md

 Edit the `web/static/eum.html` file accordingly, specifically replacing the values of the `reportingUrl` and `key` ienums.

 ## Spin up the containers

+**Note:** Feel free to replace the value after `-i` with how many container of any one kind you want.

 ```sh
 cf scale -i 1 web